vdae2304/Metodos-Numericos/Documentacion/Slices.md

 ### `slice::size`

-Returns the number of elements in the slice.
+Return the number of elements in the slice.
 ```cpp
 size_t size() const
 ```